Our Corporate Social Responsibility activities deliver changes that are important to our people and to our community.

 Our community programme is focused on charitable fundraising, volunteerism and advocacy.
 Since we launched our CST strategy, community activities include:

-- Fundraising events - As part of our community programme, we host staff events each month and seasonal activities such as costume competitions, which have raised many thousands for over 40 charities with a particular focus on health, homelessness and children.
-These include the Irish Heart Foundation, Suicide or Survive, Barnardos, Operation Smile, Simon Community, Peter McVerry Trust, Haven, Our Lady's Hospice and Concern.
+- Fundraising events - As part of our community programme, we host staff events regularly and seasonal activities such as costume competitions, which have raised many thousands for over 40 charities with a particular focus on health, homelessness and children.
+These include the Irish Heart Foundation, Suicide or Survive, Barnardos, Operation Smile, Simon Community, Peter McVerry Trust, Haven, Our Lady's Hospice, Concern, St Vincent de Paul, St. Francis Hospice, Action Aid, Women's Aid and BeLongTo.

 - Calcutta Run - The Calcutta Run is the Law Society's annual fund raising event which raises much needed funds for both GOAL and the Peter McVerry Trust.
-As part of our community programme, Beauchamps has increased its involvement with this event to support these two charities and because it is an important social date in Dublin's legal community calendar.
+As part of our community programme, Beauchamps has increased its involvement with this event to support these two charities.

 Our environmental programme focuses on green initiatives, transport, recycling and technology.
 We recycle 8000 tonnes of paper each year and we recycle technology which is no longer fit for purpose.